Kesh Corann Mountain

 The Enchanted Caves

-In the tradition of all true Fairy Mountains, Kesh Corann is said to be hollow with a subterranean lake at its heart.
+In the tradition of all true Fairy Mountains, Kesh Corann is said to be hollow with a hidden lake within the hill.
 The sixteen famous Caves of Kesh Corann open in the cliffs on the west side of the mountain.
 As all the caves open to the west, they are a wonderful place to watch the setting sun around the time of the equinoxes, when sunlight floods far back into the deepest caves.
 Perhaps it was from sitting in one of these caves watching the sun set, that our ancestors first conceived the idea of building the cairns.

 Cairns are really artificial caves, oriented to follow the motions of the sun and moon; indeed they are still referred to as 'caves' by older generations.
 Also, some of the Kesh caves have a cross-shaped interior, which is one of the most common features of Irish cairns.